 Because of your sponsorship, Niroshan will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 The regional diet consists of bread and rice.
-Common health problems in this area include fevers, colds, coughs, dengue, stomach pain and headaches.
-Most adults in Devsiripura work as day laborers or on plantations and earn the equivalent of $38 per month.
-This community needs scholastic materials, teachers, food, clothing and primary health care.
+Common health problems in this area include fevers, colds, coughs and malnutrition.
+Most adults in Devsiripura work as day laborers, in factories, in domestic services or on plantations and earn the equivalent of $85 per month.
+This community needs employment opportunities and committed and qualified teachers.

-Your sponsorship allows the staff of Devsiripura Talawakelle Comfort Student Center to provide Niroshan with Bible studies, nutritious food, medicines, games, writing and drawing classes and handicraft training.
-The center staff will also provide adult literacy classes and family counseling for the parents or guardians of Niroshan.
+Your sponsorship allows the staff of Devsiripura Talawakelle Comfort Student Center to provide Niroshan with Bible teaching, picnics, health screenings, supplemental food, indoor and outdoor games, guidance and counseling and educational field trips.

 Sri Lanka is an island located just south of India in the Indian Ocean.
 The terrain is made up of low-lying plains, although there is a mountainous region in the southern part of the island.
 Because of the tropical location, Sri Lanka experiences an extremely rainy climate, with monsoons in the northeast from December to March and monsoons in the southwest from June to October.